FumingPower3925/celeris/README.md

 ## License

-Celeris is released under the MIT License.
+Celeris is released under the Apache License 2.0.
 See [LICENSE](LICENSE) for details.

 ## Acknowledgments